Alice Cooper: Early life

 Vincent Damon Furnier was born on February 4, 1948, in Detroit, Michigan, the son of Ether Moroni Furnier (1924–1987) and his wife Ella Mae (née McCart; 1925–2022).
 He was named after his uncle, Vincent Collier Furnier, and the short-story writer Damon Runyon.
 His father was an evangelist in The Church of Jesus Christ, and his paternal grandfather Thurman Sylvester Furnier was a leader and later president (1963–1965) of that church organization.

-The Furnier family resided in East Detroit on Lincoln Ave near Kelly Road, a few blocks from Eastland Mall.
+The Furnier family resided in East Detroit on Lincoln Avenue near Kelly Road, a few blocks from Eastland Mall.
 Cooper attended Kantner Elementary School, recalled watching horror movies at the Eastown Theatre (where he would later perform), and local neighborhood trick-or-treating on Halloween, the "biggest night of the year", which he took "very seriously".
 Cooper was active in his church at ages 11 to 12.
 Following a series of childhood illnesses, he moved with his family to Phoenix, Arizona, where he attended Cortez High School.